nsidc/earthaccess/docs/contributing/releasing.md

    updated. **Do not** edit the `Unreleased` header in the CHANGELOG -- the next step will automatically update it.

+1. Create a new branch to make release changes.
+We do not permit pushing to `main` and this will give the community visibility into release management activities.

 1. Use `bump-my-version` to increase the version number in all needed places, e.g. to increase the minor version (`1.2.3` to `1.3.0`):